Spanish Style Stucco: Textures, Colors, and Architecture

 The devil is in the details.

-• Gable Vents: Replace cheap metal vents with "Clay Pipe" vents (terracotta tubes embedded in the stucco) or decorative wood grilles.
+- Gable Vents: Replace cheap metal attic vents with "Clay Pipe" vents (terracotta tubes embedded directly in the stucco) or custom decorative wood grilles.

-• Eaves: Spanish homes rarely have boxed soffits.
-They feature "Exposed Rafter Tails."
-We must lath and stucco carefully between these wooden tails to create a clean seal without staining the wood.
+- Eaves (Corbels): Spanish homes rarely have modern boxed soffits.
+They feature "Exposed Rafter Tails" or decorative corbels.
+The plasterer must lath and stucco carefully between these wooden tails to create a clean seal without staining the exposed wood with cement.

 4. Color Palette: Warmth over Starkness

-While white is the default, the shade matters.
+While white is the default, the shade matters immensely.

-Choose: Creamy, warm whites (like Swiss Coffee or Greek Villa).
-These absorb the harsh California sun and glow rather than glare.
+- Choose: Creamy, warm whites (e.g., Swiss Coffee, Greek Villa, Alabaster).
+These warm tones absorb the harsh California sun and glow beautifully during Golden Hour.

-Material: Use Traditional Cement Finish (not Acrylic).
-The natural mottling of cement adds depth and age that flat acrylic paint cannot replicate.
+- The Material: Use a Traditional Cement Finish (not Acrylic).
+The natural mottling and slight color variations of cement as it dries add depth and age that flat acrylic paint simply cannot replicate.

 Frequently Asked Questions About Stucco